babalugats76/quizdini-2.0-teach/README.md

   - Investigate SSL steps
 - Documentation
 - Server
-  - POC of Amazon DocumentDB
-    - Setup in dev
-    - Does it work with existing Mongoose, etc.
   - POC of `elasicache`
     - Setup in dev and prod
     - Update config with keys